-However, for an expat that is about to land at a totally different and unknown environment (and that is not the case only with London), maintaining a financial stability is hard to accomplish.
-As such you need to make some estimations which in turn will absolutely help you to make right choices when it comes to your daily life schedule like finding a cheaper apartment to rent, an affordable restaurant to eat, a shopping place, a suitable option to commute and so on.
+However, for an expat that is about to land at a totally different and unknown environment (and that is not the case only with London), maintaining financial stability is hard to accomplish.
+You will need to make some estimations which in turn will absolutely help you to make right choices when it comes to your daily life schedule like finding a cheaper apartment to rent, an affordable restaurant to eat, a shopping place, a suitable option to commute and so on.

 Average Cost of Rent in London

-Currently, renting an apartment in London it will cost you over a thousand pounds per month on average.
-It is estimated that the monthly rent for a one-bedroom apartment at the city center costs on average £1,649.03.
-A similar apartment in suburb neighbourhoods has a monthly rent of £1,175.43 on average.
+Currently, renting an apartment in London will cost you over a thousand pounds per month on average.
+It is estimated that the monthly rent for a one-bedroom apartment at the city centre costs on average £1,740.
+A similar apartment in suburb neighbourhoods has a monthly rent of £1,231 on average.
 Overall, the monthly cost for renting such an apartment in the downtown area ranges between £1,200 and £2,200, while in periphery ranges from £900 to £1,500.